Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Benefits of booking Ghorepani poon Hill Trek Himalaya Trip

-Himalaya Trip offers round-the-clock customer support, which means you can contact them with any questions or concerns anytime, day or night.
-Whether you have a last-minute query, need to change your itinerary, or encounter an unexpected situation during your trek, their team is always available to assist you.
-This 24-hour support gives customers security and satisfaction and reassures them that help is always available.
+- Himalaya Trip offers round-the-clock customer support, so you can contact them with any questions or concerns at any time, day or night.
+Whether you have a last-minute query, need to change your itinerary, or encounter an unexpected situation during your trek, our team is always available to assist you.

-Himalaya trip also provides the opportunity to customize your itinerary.
-They know that every traveler has their own preference and unique choices on how they want to explore the region.
+- We know that every traveler has their own preference and requirements.
+Thus, you can customize your itinerary as per your needs with Himalaya Trip.
 If you book with our company, you can tailor your trekking package to your interests, pace, modes of transportation, and fitness level.

-Himalaya Trip is also a renowned trekking company that provides adequate discounts based on the number of trekkers, festivals, and seasons.
-Trekkers have lots of incentives for booking treks in groups because of some amazing discounts and offers.
-So, before booking the trek, make sure you explore all the areas and opportunities where you can receive a discount.
+- Himalaya Trip provides various discounts based on the number of trekkers, festivals, and seasons.
+Booking as a group comes with amazing deals and offers.
+Thus, be sure to explore all the areas and opportunities where you can receive a discount before you book with us.

 Gear and Clothing for the Poon Hill Trek